 When it’s time to spin, we’ve got you covered, too!
 Tell us if this has ever happened to you: a handspun skein of yarn that you were saving for a special occasion has been lurking in your stash so long that you’ve long since forgotten the fiber content or how you spun it.
 Or perhaps the label you had made for it disappeared mysteriously.
 Here’s where keeping track of your spinning projects can come in handy: use our free Spinning Project Tracker worksheet to keep track of all the details for your handspinning project (and be sure to add some info that will jog your memory later on, such as a description of the colors or fibers).

-We’re offering both of these free PDF printables to our newsletter subscribers for free – click here to sign up and we’ll send them right to your inbox.
+We’re offering both of these free PDF printables to our newsletter subscribers for free – click here to subscribe & download.

 Already subscribe to our newsletter?
 Check your inbox, we’ve sent you download links as a thank-you for being on our list.